CBFT-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 CBFT began broadcasting its digital signal on March 22, 2005.
-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 19, using virtual channel 2.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal remained on UHF channel 19, using virtual channel 2.

 Former rebroadcasters

-CBFT had over 30 analogue television rebroadcasters throughout rural Quebec and Labrador.
-Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analogue transmitters on July 31, 2012.
+CBFT had over 30 analog television rebroadcasters throughout rural Quebec and Labrador.
+Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analog transmitters on July 31, 2012.
 None of CBC or Radio-Canada's rebroadcasters were converted to digital.